Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

+We follow the common process to obtain ground truth labels.
+When a dataset consists of two classes, we designate the majority class as the normal class and the minority class as the anomalous class.
+For datasets with multiple classes of imbalanced sizes, we select one or a few minority classes as anomaly class(es).

+We evaluate the performance of anomaly detection methods with two commonly used metrics: the Area under the Receiver Operating Characteristic Curve (ROC AUC)~\cite{liu2009encyclopedia} and Average Precision (AP)~\cite{campos2016evaluation}.
+ROC AUC measures the overall performance of the method, ranging from 0 to 1, where a value of 1 indicates perfect performance, and 0.5 indicates a random guess.
+AP, on the other hand, focuses on the ranks of anomalies and is defined as the average precision over the top-$l$ scored objects.

-If the ratio of the number of objects in the anomaly class to the total number of objects in a dataset is greater than $1\%$, we randomly sample (without replacement) $1\%$ of the total number of objects from the anomalous class as anomalies.
-The sampling is repeated 20 times, and an experiment is conducted with each of the sampled 20 datasets, then the average result is reported.
-If the ratio of anomalies is less than $1\%$, an experiment is conducted once using the dataset with objects in the normal and anomalous classes, which is the case for the wine, pageBlocks, Aid362 and Arrhythmia datasets.
-Categorical features are converted into numeric ones by 1-of-$\ell$ encoding \citep{campos2016evaluation}.
+For each dataset, we conduct repeated experiments to ensure robustness.
+If the ratio of anomalies to the total number of objects in the dataset is greater than $1\%$, we randomly sample $1\%$ of the total number of objects from the anomalous class as anomalies.
+This sampling process is repeated 20 times to obtain 20 datasets, and the experiment is conducted on each of these datasets.
+The average result over the 20 experiments is then reported.
+For datasets with a ratio of anomalies less than $1\%$, we conduct a single experiment using the dataset containing objects from both the normal and anomalous classes.